 The dentist will only recommend X-rays when it is necessary.
 If you have concerns about getting dental X-rays, you should discuss these with your dentist.

-To schedule an appointment, contact Pittsford Dental Excellence today at (585) 248-2575.
-We welcome patients of Fairport, Pittsford, and Rochester, New York.
+To schedule an appointment, contact Pittsford Dental Excellence Center today at (585) 248-2575.
+We welcome patients of Fairport, Pittsford, and the greater Rochester NY area.